Another day, another HDR format to get to grips with. And no, ignoring this one isn’t an option. Here’s your guide to HDR10+.

 HDR10+ is apparently easier to use in the mastering process.
-I only have anecdotal evidence of this from knowledgable sources so far, to be clear.
+I have only anecdotal evidence of this from knowledgeable sources so far, to be clear.

 Related: What is HDR?

-The catch with HDR10+, of course, is that it doesn’t just magically happen.
+Of course, the catch with HDR10+ is that it doesn’t just magically happen.
 TVs, set-top boxes and 4K Blu-ray players have to carry the firmware to handle it, and content has to be made in it.
 So, what does the HDR10+ landscape look like?

 Related: What is 4K?

-It’s unlikely that Samsung would have bothered slaving over HDR10+ if it didn’t think that adding dynamic metadata could introduce some substantial extra picture quality advantages.
-But seeing is always believing, of course.
+It’s unlikely that Samsung would have bothered slaving over HDR10+ if it didn’t think that adding dynamic metadata could introduce substantial extra picture quality advantages.
+But seeing is believing.

-Fortunately I got the opportunity to see three separate HDR10+ vs normal HDR10 demonstrations at the IFA show.
-The one running on Samsung’s main stand has to be discounted, though, on the grounds that there was clearly too much variance in the core performance levels of the two displays being used.
-Fortunately Panasonic had a seemingly much more ‘authentic’ demonstration in a blacked out room on its stand, and Samsung allowed me to see a much more credible behind the scenes demonstration.
+Fortunately, I’ve seen three separate HDR10+ vs normal HDR10 demonstrations.
+The first Samsung demonstration I saw had to be discounted on the grounds there was clearly too much variance in the core performance levels of the two displays.
+Fortunately, Panasonic had a seemingly more “authentic” demonstration in a blacked-out room, and Samsung allowed me to see a much more credible behind-the-scenes demonstration.

-In both cases, the benefits of HDR10+’s extra metadata were clear to see.
-The main benefit comes in the amount of visible detail in the brightest parts of the HDR image; there’s much less ‘clipping’ of subtle shades and tones than you get with vanilla HDR10.
+In both cases, the benefits of HDR10+’s extra metadata were clear.
+The main benefit comes in the amount of visible detail in the brightest parts of the HDR image; there’s much less “clipping” of subtle shades and tones than with vanilla HDR10.

 This helps the picture look more detailed, and the impact of this detailing is further enhanced by a slight uplift during both demonstrations in the apparent brightness of the image’s most intense highlights.

-Samsung’s head to head demonstration was done using a pair of its 2017 flagship Q9F models, and even on these high-end sets the HDR10+ difference was instantly obvious.
+Samsung’s head-to-head demonstration was done using a pair of its 2017 flagship Q9F models, and even on these high-end sets the HDR10+ difference was obvious.
 Even though, as discussed earlier, HDR10+ is expected to have the most impact on relatively affordable screens.

-I saw no significant impact on colour tone reproduction during the Panasonic head to head, though, and on the Q9F the colour situation was it and miss.
-Some tones did look richer and punchier under the influence of HDR10+, yet others actually looked a touch more washed out.
-This latter issue may be down, though, to the Q9F’s edge lighting array struggling to control its light locally enough to prevent excessive light ‘bleaching’ some tones slightly.
+I saw no significant impact on colour tone reproduction during the Panasonic head-to-head, though, and on the Q9F the colour situation was hit and miss.
+Some tones did look richer and punchier under the influence of HDR10+, while others actually looked a touch more washed out.

-Dolby and the HDR10+ Alliance will tell you there’s no format war their two dynamic HDR formats, since all HDR releases on disc and the vast majority of HDR streams will always provide an industry standard HDR10 ‘core’.
-So you’ll always get an HDR picture no matter what advanced HDR format your TV supports.
+Dolby and the HDR10+ Alliance will tell you there’s no format war between their two dynamic HDR formats, since all HDR releases on disc and the vast majority of HDR streams will always provide an industry standard HDR10 “core”.
+As such, you’ll always get an HDR picture, no matter the advanced HDR format your TV supports.

 For the majority of 2018 we were looking at a “soft” format war, in a similar way to Dolby Atmos and DTS:X surround sound formats; some films will only give their best picture quality on some TVs – depending on which advanced HDR format the content and the display are using.

-In short, it’s currently impossible to predict with any certainty how the new HDR format war is going to pan out.
-Though my personal hunch is that some TVs, at least, will start supporting all types of HDR – and that these may be rewarded with persuasively handsome sales figures.
+In short, it’s currently impossible to predict with any certainty how this HDR format war will pan out.
+We’re optimistic we’ll see some manufacturers adopt Panasonic’s position, and start supporting all types of HDR – and that these may be rewarded with persuasively handsome sales figures.

 Related: 4K Blu-ray guide